Why Pet Sustainability Matters in Hong Kong

 Petsona produces dehydrated pet food locally

-These are great steps forward, even though more transparency and sustainability data would help pet owners make clearer choices.
+These are great steps forward.
+More transparency and sustainability data will help pet owners make even clearer, more confident choices.

-A local survey found that many Hong Kong pet owners want to choose sustainable products, but cost, greenwashing, and unclear information make it harder to know what’s truly better for the environment.
+Local surveys show that many Hong Kong pet owners want to choose sustainable products.
+However, cost, greenwashing, and unclear information often make it hard to know what’s truly better for the environment.

 A Greener Future for Hong Kong’s Pets

-Hong Kong pet owners care deeply about their animals, and many also care about the future of our city.
-With clear guidance, local examples, and practical tips, sustainable pet care can become simple, affordable, and trustworthy.
+Hong Kong pet owners care deeply about their animals — and many also care about the future of our city.
+With practical tips, local examples, and clear information, sustainable pet care can become simple, affordable, and trustworthy.

 At a glance